-This post is a comparison of two modular electronics kits aimed at young children (through adults).
+This post is a comparison of two modular electronics kits aimed at young children.
 We used both in the session of our Inventors’ Lab class where we talked about Electricity.
-(Note: I’ve also added some thoughts on Cubelets from Modular Robotics at the bottom of this post.)
+(Note: I’ve also added some thoughts on Cubelets at the bottom of this post.)

-What are they?
+What are Snap Circuits?
 Modular electronic components that snap together.
-You first lay out the configuration you want by snapping components onto a base plate which helps keep things evenly spaced.
+You first lay out the configuration you want by snapping components onto a base plate – this helps keep things evenly spaced.
 Then you connect them by snapping on wire modules to close the circuit.
 Here is a photo of a basic configuration with a switch and a light.

 What are the components in the system?